 The Wildlife Photographer of the Year competition is the international showcase for the very best photography featuring natural subjects.

-The Veolia Environnement Wildlife Photographer of the Year competition is the international showcase for the very best photography featuring natural subjects.
+The Wildlife Photographer of the Year competition is the international showcase for the very best photography featuring natural subjects.
 The annual exhibition of these award-winning images is a highlight of the arts calendar, and inspires visitors to see the environment with new eyes.

 Each year thousands of entries are received and judged by a specially selected panel of experts.
 Being accepted into the competition is something that wildlife photographers, worldwide, aspire to.